2009 Irish budget

 The 2009 Irish budget was delivered on 14 October 2008, as the first budget in the tenure of Fianna Fáil's Brian Lenihan as Minister for Finance and the first of Taoiseach Brian Cowen's tenure.
-It was brought forward from its usual December date due to the global financial crisis.
+It was brought forward from its usual December date due to the 2008 financial crisis.
 The budget, labelled "the toughest in many years", included a number of controversial measures such as a proposed income levy and the withdrawal of previously promised HPV vaccines for schoolgirls.
 Other results of the budget included a new income levy being imposed on all workers above a specified threshold and the closure of a number of Irish Army barracks near the border with Northern Ireland.

 Public outcry arose over the proposed withdrawal of medical cards and the reinstatement of university fees.
 A series of demonstrations ensued amongst teachers and farmers, whilst on 22 October 2008, at least 25,000 pensioners and students descended in solidarity on government buildings at Leinster House, Kildare Street, Dublin.
 Changes to education led to a ministerial meeting with three Church of Ireland bishops over what was viewed as a disproportionate level of cuts to be suffered by Protestant secondary schools.
 Separately, representatives of the Roman Catholic Church were assured by Minister for Education and Science Batt O'Keeffe that it would continue to be able to provide religious instruction to pupils in primary schools not under its patronage.

 Rebellion within the ranks of the ruling coalition government led to a number of defections of disenchanted coalition members.
 County Wicklow TD Joe Behan resigned from the Fianna Fáil party in protests at the proposed medical card changes.
 He, alongside two other government deputies, later voted against his former colleagues in two crucial Dáil votes on medical cards and cancer vaccines.
 These defections reduced the Irish government's majority of twelve by one quarter.